 There’s no question that technology will do most of the administrative heavy-lifting in the future.
 As tasks and manual processes get replaced, future wealth advisors will take on a more educational role and coach their customers to achieve financial wellbeing.
 Advisors will help customers identify what matters most to them and use data analytics and behavioural information to keep them on track.
 Clients will start to play an active role in managing the administration side of their investments through self-service functionality, such as online investment.
 Because of this, advisors need to adapt their service offering to stay relevant for the next generation.

-The explosion of technology presents a great opportunity for wealth advisors to adapt their service models to align with the shifting customer dynamics and market influences.
+The explosion of technology presents a great opportunity for future wealth advisors to adapt their service models to align with the shifting customer dynamics and market influences.
 The need for investment advice, and particularly coaching, is stronger than ever, as the next generation of investors looks to navigate a post-pandemic world and seek out information to improve their financial wellbeing.
 Accessibility and transparency, both in information and fee structure, as well as client-centric support will become the new battlegrounds for success.

 Take a look at our wealth advisor solution to help support and enhance your firm’s advice experience.

 Women’s wealth is rising (2018), The Economist, UK, viewed 12 June 2020, The Economist